I think apple cider vinegar is absolutely amazing. Seriously, ah-mazing.

 Apple Cider Vinegar Benefits & Uses

 Note: Apple cider vinegar should not be consumed or applied to the skin undiluted, especially with children or those with sensitive skin.
-Avoid getting ACV in the eyes.
-After consuming ACV, swish water around the mouth for around a minute or so to help wash away some of the vinegar residue that may be left, which can damage the enamel on teeth.
-Plain white vinegar or other types of vinegar should not be used for these purposes.
+Avoid getting ACV in the eyes, as this will cause irritation.
+After consuming ACV, swish water around the mouth for around one minute or so to help wash away some of the vinegar residue that may be left on the enamel.
+Plain white vinegar or other types of vinegar should not be used in place of ACV for the purposes mentioned below.
 They are specific to apple cider vinegar.

 1. Helps with Candida (Yeast) Overgrowth in the Body